Amrendra0/ONLINE-LEARNING-PLATFORM/README.md

 ## Contributing
 We welcome contributions from the community.
 If you wish to contribute to this project, please follow the guidelines in the `CONTRIBUTING.md` file.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact
-For any inquiries or suggestions, please feel free to reach out to us at [takeswapnil8@gmail.com](mailto:takeswapnil@gmail.com).